Konubinix' opinionated web of thoughts

 Secondary sources are admissible only when they interpret a primary source the note cannot host — paywalled, deprecated, untranslated — and they are named as secondary, with the reason the primary is not cited directly.
 Anonymous forum posts, undated blog entries, screen- shots without provenance, and AI-generated summaries are not citations: they are unsourced claims wearing the costume of one, and they do not survive the audit.
 A note built on them collapses the moment the sourcing chain is followed.

-A dedicated channel that the source itself exposes — an official API, an authenticated documentation endpoint, a structured archive addressable by a canonical identifier (Legifrance for French legal texts, the official documentation API for a product, the published archive for a specification; for an agent, an MCP tool is the typical instantiation) — is the channel of choice whenever one exists.
-It returns the text the source itself publishes, addressed by its canonical identifier, and returns the canonical URL alongside it, so the footnote points at exactly the document the quote came from.
-A verbatim quote produced this way is the strongest form of citation the discipline can produce.
-Web fetches and search engines are the fallback, used only when no such channel covers the source, and they inherit a higher burden of scepticism: the URL is verified, the version date is read, and the text is compared against any independent reference before it is trusted as the primary it claims to be.
+The channel matters as much as the source.
+Each intermediary between the note and the source — a search engine, a reformatter, a third-party mirror, a cache — is a place where wording can drift or the wrong version can be served.
+A dedicated channel the source itself exposes — an official API, a structured archive addressable by a canonical identifier (Legifrance for French legal texts, an MCP tool for an agent) — is preferred whenever one exists: it returns the source’s own text under its canonical URL, so the source node points at exactly the document the quote came from.
+Web fetches and search engines are the fallback, with a higher burden of scepticism: the URL is verified, the version date is read, the text is compared against any independent reference before it is trusted as the primary it claims to be.